 valid users = @media

-path and comment should need no explanation. valid users designates the users that are allowed to access the share (whatever it’s access parameters, writeable, read-only, etc.) Here it is set to @media which means members of the media group.
+designates the users that are allowed to access the share (whatever it’s access parameters, writeable, read-only, etc.) Here it is set to @media which means members of the media group.

 A word on Samba users.
 Within the standalone server role, user management is really quite simple.
 A samba user account has to match a linux user account on the host with the same name.
-But a linux on the host does not automatically gain a Samba user account.
+But a linux account on the host does not automatically gain a Samba user account.
 One has to be created by root running

 and then given a password that may or may no be the same as the user’s password on the host.
 By default, samba maintains it’s own password database separate from the system.
 The arch wiki has more details.